GoalProfit/gp-docs/documentation/admin_guide/template.md

 * [First Time Walktrough](quick_guide/)
 * [Appendix: Attributes, Metrics, Formulas, Timeframes](parameters/)

-We hope this guide has been helpful in getting you started with the administrative panel for our GoalProfit platform.
+We hope this guide has been helpful in getting you started with the administrative panel for our Digital Wave platform.
 If you have any questions or need further assistance, please don't hesitate to contact our support team.